A will is a legal document that provides for the passage of a deceased person's "probate estate."

-When a grantor transfers assets to the revocable trust during lifetime, it is often referred to as a “living trust”.
-There are several benefits to a living trust.
+When a grantor transfers assets to the trustee under a revocable trust agreement during lifetime, it is often referred to as a “living trust”.
+There are several benefits to a revocable trust agreement.

 First, if the grantor becomes unable to serve as trustee for health or other reasons, a successor trustee steps in to manage the trust for the grantor´s benefit.
 The trustee invests the assets prudently, and pays the grantor´s debts and living expenses.
 The living trust is generally safer than a general power of attorney for purposes of managing the grantor’s property in the event of his or her incapacity.

 Second, assets held in the trust during the grantor´s lifetime, or paid to the trust at the grantor´s death by appropriate beneficiary designation, are not part of the grantor´s probate estate.
 This usually results in reducing the expenses of estate settlement.
-Virginia probate taxes, assessed by the state and locality (about $1.30 in tax per $1,000 in assets) only apply to probate assets.
+Virginia probate taxes, assessed by the state and locality (about 15% of 1% of the value of the assets) only apply to probate assets, i.e., those assets passing under a will.
 The executor´s commission and fees paid to the Commissioner of Accounts are similarly reduced.

-Unlike a will, which when recorded at death becomes a public document, a revocable trust remains private.
-The value of the assets held in the trust at death, and the disposition of those assets, are only revealed to those who have an interest in the trust.
+Unlike a will, which when recorded at death becomes a public document, a revocable trust agreement remains private.
+The value of the assets held under the trust agreement at death, and the disposition of those assets, are only revealed to those who have an interest in the trust agreement.

-When a client concludes that there is no family member or close friend who has the skill set required to serve as Executor or Trustee, the client might consider a Professional Executor or a Professional Trustee, i.e., an individual, law firm, bank, or trust company that regularly serves in these roles for a predetermined compensation.
+When a client concludes that there is no family member or close friend who has the skill set and the availability needed to serve as executor or trustee, a client's only practical option is a Professional Executor or a Professional Trustee, i.e., an individual, law firm, bank, or trust company that regularly serves in these roles.
 Professional fiduciaries are generally knowledgeable and experienced in administering estates and trusts, and especially mindful of the requirements for investing prudently.
 However, naming a professional fiduciary may be more expensive in some cases than naming a family member who retains professional assistance.
 Professional fiduciaries usually charge commissions as executors and trustees based on their published fee schedules.
 Commissions are generally based on the size of the estate or trust.

-If the estate or trust is complicated to administer or if estate taxes are likely to be owed, a professional fiduciary, serving alone or with a family representative, may be the best choice.
+If the estate or trust is complicated to administer, a professional fiduciary, serving alone or with a family representative, may be the best choice.
 In other cases an appropriate solution is to name an individual as the initial executor and trustee, with a professional fiduciary as the successor.
 All the available alternatives, with their advantages and disadvantages, are considered in greater detail in the estate planning process.

 Virginia law expressly validates advance medical directives and provides a suggested form for implementation.
-The advance medical directive typically accomplishes the following: (i) it provides a statement of the signatory’s wishes in the event the signatory has a terminal condition and is unable to speak for himself or herself (sometimes known as a “living will”), (ii) it appoints the signatory’s agents who can make health care decisions on the signatory’s behalf in the event of the signatory’s incapacity, (iii) it provides authorization under HIPAA for the release of the signatory’s medical information to selected persons by hospitals, doctors, and insurance providers, and (iv) it authorizes anatomical gifts of a signatory’s body or body parts upon death, for those who wish to make such gifts.
+The advance medical directive typically accomplishes the following: (i) it provides a statement of the signatory’s wishes in the event the signatory has a terminal condition and is unable to speak for himself or herself (sometimes known as a “living will”), (ii) it appoints the signatory’s agents who can make health care decisions on the signatory’s behalf in the event of the signatory’s incapacity, and (iii) it provides authorization under HIPAA for the release of the signatory’s medical information to selected persons by hospitals, doctors, and insurance providers.
+It may also authorize anatomical gifts of a signatory’s body or body parts upon death, for those who wish to make such gifts.